tcb-si/tcb/README.md

 ### Class handlers with `TCB::HandlesEvents`

-For more structure, declare handlers in a module.
+TCB is designed around a single architectural principle: a domain module should be understandable at a glance.
+Events, commands, persistence rules, and reactions belong together — not scattered across initializers, config files, and handler registries.

+`TCB::HandlesEvents` is how you express reactions close to the domain.
+When you open `orders.rb`, you see exactly what happens when an `OrderPlaced` event is raised — no indirection, no magic, no hunting through config.
+The domain speaks for itself.

 This works independently of aggregates and persistence — you can use `HandlesEvents` purely as a pub/sub mechanism:

 ```ruby
 module Notifications